Skip to content

 The 5 code shortcuts are Code review, Add logs, Add comments, Fix bugs, and Port to a language.
 The inline edit menu adopts code-aware options too, so the right-click suggestions differ from the prose surface.

 Code review reads through the open file and queues inline suggestions wherever it spots a defect, a missing edge case, or a style violation.
-In our testing on a 42-line Python script with two functions, Code review surfaced a silent bug in the second function (a missing return statement on one branch) and queued an inline edit at that exact line.
+The suggestions appear beside the relevant lines instead of as a separate chat response.

 Clicking Apply patched only that block.

-The rest of the file stayed identical to what we’d written.
-Compared to pasting the same script into a regular chat and asking “review this code,” the inline workflow saved the round-trip of copying the response back into a file.
+The rest of the file stays identical to the surrounding code.
+Compared to pasting the same script into a regular chat and asking “review this code,” the inline workflow saves the round-trip of copying the response back into a file.

 Add logs inserts print or log statements at strategic points so you can trace execution without writing the boilerplate yourself.
-We use it for debugging async code where the failure mode is unclear, because the logs land at the function boundaries automatically and give you a usable trace on the first run instead of forcing you to instrument the script by hand and then re-run it twice to figure out where the trail goes cold.
+Use it for debugging unclear async failures, because the logs land at function boundaries without hand-writing instrumentation.

 Port to a language is the shortcut for converting a working script.

 Click it, pick the target language from a dropdown, and the document is replaced with a port.
-The version history arrow gets you back to the original, so we routinely port a function to a second language just to compare idioms.
-One practical note from testing: Canvas’s code mode is solid for small-to-medium files (a few hundred lines), but it slows down on very large files because the entire document sits in the model’s context.
+The version history arrow gets you back to the original, so porting is useful when you want to compare idioms.
+Canvas’s code mode is best for small-to-medium files, while very large files can slow down because the entire document sits in the model’s context.

-If you have a 2,000-line file, paste only the relevant function into a fresh Canvas.
+If you have a very large file, paste only the relevant function into a fresh Canvas.
 For broader tradeoffs, our roundup of the best AI for coding compares Canvas to Copilot, Cursor, and Claude.

 #When Canvas Auto-Opens vs. When to Force It